poiko/writeups/cyberlandslaget23/license-checker/writeup.md

 ```
 If we go back to the "win condition" that was `v13 > 0`, this has now become `state.field_11C > 0`, so we rename that field to easily recognize it later.

 It's important to create this struct early on to not go insane when you reverse the remaining functions, as most of them will use it heavily.
 Now we follow the state variable inside alle the functions called from `init_state` and `update_state`, remembering to retype all of them to `state_t *` if it's not already done by IDA.
-Look for simple "leaf" functions (functions that doesn't call other functions, or only call imported functions) that you can understand, and gradually build up to the more complex ones.
+Look for simple "leaf" functions (functions that don't call other functions, or only call imported functions) that you can understand, and gradually build up to the more complex ones.

 We will repeatedly see a double for loop of the form:
 ```c